Frequently Asked Questions

 You will incur negative (debit) balance if your SBL account does not have sufficient funds in the settlement currency.

 |Currency||Interest on Debit Balance|

-Note: Charges & fees are inclusive of GST.PSPL reserves the right to change the rates without prior notice.
+Note: Charges & fees are before GST.PSPL reserves the right to change the rates without prior notice.

 Do I get paid for credit cash balances?

 Client borrowed 10,000 securities of ABC securities on 2 July.
 He bought back 10,000 of ABC securities on 4 July and returned them on 9 July.
 Assuming (a) borrowing fee is 6% p.a. and (b) average of closing prices between 2/7-9/7 is $5, total cost incurred for an SBL loan will be calculated as follows:

 - CDP Settlement Fee = $0.70 (buy & sell contracts)